Years of experience reveal freelance remote content writers made it their job to proofread their own work. Today, this isn’t so much the case.

 Here’s the standard procedure for applying:

-Don’t rush!
-Read all the information carefully and take your time to do their short proofreading test (if that’s the position you’re applying for).
+- Don’t rush!
+You must read all the information carefully before you take their short proofreading test (if that’s the position you’re applying for).

 You’ll need to wait a few days before they contact you while your application gets approved.

-Babbletype posts new work at a specific time (usually about 6 p.m.
+Babbletype posts new jobs at a specific time (usually about 6 p.m.
 EST) every day.
-When you accept a job, it will typically be due 22 hours later (at 4 p.m. the next day).
+When you accept a job, you must submit it by 22 hours later (at 4 p.m. the next day).

-Option b) If you’d like to work on a particular offered assignment, click on the link to their assignment tool, choose the assignment to work on, and sign-up to complete it.
+- Option b) If you’d like to work on a specific job, click on the link to their assignment tool, choose the assignment to work on, and sign-up to complete it.

 Sounds like a good fit for you?
 Then, go ahead and submit your job application.

-To get paid and succeed as a home-based freelance proofreader, you need a legit online job that ensures a stable income for you and your family.
+To get paid as a remote freelance proofreader, you need a legit online job that ensures a stable income for you and your family.

 Have you worked as a remote proofreader before?